 When/where is the IDEA Ceremony and Gala?

-IDEA 2022 winners will be announced live in person, online and on social media promotions in September 2022.
-The award winner ceremony presentation will take place in person in Seattle, Washington (USA).
+IDEA 2023 winners will be announced live in person, online and on social media promotions in August 2023.
+The award winner ceremony presentation will take place in person in New York, New York (USA).
 Details to follow.

 Who is entitled to receive a trophy?